open-mmlab/mmpretrain/README.md

 ## Introduction

-MMPreTrain is an open source visual pre-training toolbox based on PyTorch.
+MMPreTrain is an open source pre-training toolbox based on PyTorch.
 It is a part of the [OpenMMLab](https://openmmlab.com/) project.

 The `main` branch works with **PyTorch 1.8+**.

 ### Major features

 - Various backbones and pretrained models
+- Rich training strategies(supervised learning, self-supervised learning, etc.)
-- Bag of training strategies and tricks
+- Bag of training tricks
 - Large-scale training configs
 - High efficiency and extensibility
-- Powerful toolkits
+- Powerful toolkits for model analysis and experiments

 ## What's new